VII-77/Levqor-9.0/levqor-site/docs/BLUEPRINT_BASELINE.md

 ---

-*This file is maintained as the authoritative source of truth for the Levqor frontend's agreed specifications, pricing, policy terms, and technical architecture.
+*This file is maintained as the authoritative source of truth for the Levqor full-stack platform's agreed specifications, pricing, policy terms, and technical architecture.
 Do not modify without governance approval.*